 It was as a student at Chilocco in 1937 that Childers joined a National Guard unit which had been organized at the school.
 Childers graduated in 1940 and stayed with the National Guard through its transition to active duty as the 45th Infantry Division.
 Childers remained with the 45th Division, moving through the ranks as the unit trained and prepared for action in Italy.
 At the close of the campaign in Sicily in August 1943, Childers received a battlefield promotion.

 In September 1943, Childers was assigned to C Company, 180th Infantry Regiment, 45th Infantry Division.
 The 180th Infantry landed in Salerno on D+5, September 14, as Fifth Army reserve.
 On September 22, the 45th Division was outflanking German positions defending the town of Oliveto in order to make an organized assault on the town.
 While trying to take Oliveto, Childers, then a seasoned combat veteran, learned his battalion was pinned down by machine gun and mortar fire.
 Although he was receiving aid for a broken foot, Childers put together a team of men to find and eliminate the enemy gun positions.
 Leading this small group, Childers displayed leadership and courage above and beyond the call of duty when he advanced towards German machine gun nests, dispatched their occupants, and took out enemy snipers.

 Childers was wounded during the Battle of Anzio and was recovering in a military hospital in Naples in the spring of 1944 when he was presented the Medal of Honor by General Jacob Devers, the deputy commander of the Mediterranean theater.
-Receiving his Medal in April 1944, Childers became the first Native American awarded the Medal in World War II.
+Receiving his Medal in April 1944, Childers became the first American Indian awarded the Medal in World War II.
 Childers survived the war and remained in the US Army until he retired in 1965 with the rank of Lieutenant Colonel.